Kevin Hogan has taken Stanford to a place Andrew Luck never could.

 The surface never seemed to slow down the Bruins, who ran for 284 yards behind Jonathan Franklin 194 yards on the ground.
 The most yards rushing Stanford allowed this season had been 198 in an overtime victory at Oregon two weeks ago.

-The Cardinal won its seventh straight game to advance to their third different BCS bowl in as many seasons — a run that began behind coach Jim Harbaugh and Luck, the No. 1 overall pick of the Indianapolis Colts.
+The Cardinal won their seventh straight game to advance to their third different BCS bowl in as many seasons — a run that began behind coach Jim Harbaugh and Luck, the No. 1 overall pick of the Indianapolis Colts.
 Before that, the Cardinal had only won 10 games three times — 1992, 1940, 1926 — in program history.

 The Bruins made the final road block more difficult than expected.